raganwald/raganwald.github.com/_posts/2017-06-09-one-two-three-infinity.md

 We loop over `oneTwoThree` twice, and each time JavaScript invokes its `[Symbol.iterator]()` method, and each time we get a new iterator.
 Since it is a new iterator, each loop starts at the beginning and goes to the end, because each iterator object manages its own state independently.

+### writing our own iterables

-We can make our own iterables, and they work exatcly the same way with things like `for...of` loops:
+We can write our own iterables, and they work exactly the same way with things like `for...of` loops:

 ```javascript
 const Nothing = {